 The staff at the Coulston Foundation filled out questionnaires about the chimps in their care, as a way to record and share information.
 They described me as someone who enjoyed grooming, especially people rubbing my head.
 I also liked to have my back scratched.
 At STC we do not have direct contact with the humans for safety reasons, but they do groom us with a “tickle stick,” a length of hose they use to touch the chimps while keeping their fingers at a safe distance.

 In 2000 I became part of a small group of middle-aged females.
 When us high-spirited ladies first met there was a bit of drama and they needed a mediator.
 I brought a calmness to the situation and was described as the “go between girl.”
 This is when I met my best friend Mandy and formed a friendship that brought both of us incredible joy and companionship over the years.
 I shared my food and enrichment with her, but it was so much more.
 We were inseparable.
-We migrated to Florida in March 2011 where they spent our days exploring our beautiful island home, basking in the Florida sun together.
+We migrated to Florida in March 2011 where we spent our days exploring our beautiful island home, basking in the Florida sun together.
 At bedtime, we made fluffy nests and slept side by side every night.
 Sadly, Mandy passed away in 2016.
 The group seemed to know I was grieving and many of the boys were extra kind to me.
 Kendra, a young girl who adored Mandy and followed her everywhere, stayed close to me and transferred much of that affection towards me.
 The support meant a lot to me while I grieved the loss of my best friend.

 Yvette has a beautiful soul and it is a privilege to know her and see her positive influence over the group.
 After everything she has been through over the years, we are happy she has found peace in the Florida sun surrounded by a family who loves her.